 Religious Pluralism, Heritage and Social Development Edited with Rosalind I.J.
 Hackett, Len Hansen, and Francois Venter (SUN MeDIA Stellenbosch, May 14, 2017).

 Review of Leila Ahmed, A Quiet Revolution: The Veil’s Resurgence, from the Middle East to America (New Haven: Yale University Press, 2011), Hypatia (May 2017).

 Editor with William Bassett, Cole Durham, and Robert Smith.
 Religious Organizations and the Law, Second Edition (Westlaw/Thomson Reuters, March 2017).

-“Law, Religion and the Emerging Consensus on Minorities: Reflections on International Human Rights Law and Global Islam,” Minority Religions under Irish Law (Brill, forthcoming 2019)
+“Law, Religion, and Religious Minorities: Reflections on International Human Rights Law and Global Islam,” Minority Religions under Irish Law (Brill, forthcoming 2019)